 BACK TO THE (ASIAN) ROOTS

-Scientifically named Chrysopogon zizanioides, from Greek, the word “vetiver” is itself derived from the Tamil word "vettiveru".
-Nowadays the appellation "Vetiveria zizanioides" is also commonly employed.
+Known as Chrysopogon zizanioides – a scientific name from Greek – the word “vetiver” is itself derived from the Tamil word "vettiveru".
+Nowadays the scientific appellation "Vetiveria zizanioides" is also commonly employed.

-Vetiver has been widely used and appreciated since ancient times in all these regions of the world – mainly concentrated in Asia!
+Vetiver has been widely used and appreciated since ancient times for some regions of the world – mainly concentrated in Asia!